suppathak/mcp/README.md

 ```
 Save the file.

+WARNING: Absolute path to your `uv` binary is required.
+Do a `which uv` on your system to get the full path.

 NOTE: If you need to create the AAP_TOKEN, go to the AAP Dashboard, select Access Management -> Users -> <your_user> -> Tokens -> Create token -> Select the Scope dropdown and select 'Write' and click Create token.

 ## Step 5: Re-Launch Claude Desktop